narcs/steelconnect-dialogflow/README.md

         - To find out more about Botium: https://github.com/codeforequity-at/botium-core/wiki/The-Botium-CLI
         - To include extra configurations: https://github.com/codeforequity-at/botium-core/wiki/Botium-Configuration

-If you can't connect the DialogFlow or Botium doesn't work, here are some reasons why:
+If you can't connect to DialogFlow or Botium doesn't work, here are some reasons why:
 * You may be working on the wrong DialogFlow file.
 Click on the down caret to the left of the settings button in DialogFlow and change to the correct project

 ## Testing Requirements/Preconditions: